Giuseppe-Distefano/davas/Report/ResultsProg.md

 | 1.1.24 | layer4.1.conv1 | -20.67 |
 | 1.1.25 | layer4.1.relu | -33.60 |
 | 1.1.26 | layer4.1.conv2 | -09.08 |

+We choose experiments with an average improvement better than -09.00.

 ### 1.2 - Two Activation Shaping modules